 Any application for retail/commercial development including a planning proposal to rezone land or change development standards that apply under Fairfield LEP 2013, must be consistent with the objectives and Directions contained within the applicable State regional or sub-regional strategies.
-Council will need to have regard to strategic directions under A Plan for Growing Sydney (released Dec 2014) for Greater Sydney and the specific priorities for the Southwest Subregion which encompasses Fairfield City.
+Council will need to have regard to strategic directions under A Metropolis of Three Cities - The Greater Sydney Region Plan and the specific priorities for the Western City District Plan which encompasses Fairfield City.